Danger Zones in the Bed

 - Add bed bolsters or gap stuffers to fill dangerous openings between the mattress and side rails or head/footboards while helping to protect fragile or sensitive skin from harmful bruising and tears due to hard surfaces.

-- Insert body positioning wedges to promote proper bed positioning, help prevent rolling or turning, and protect against skin damage or trauma.
+- Insert body positioning wedges to promote proper bed positioning, help prevent rolling or turning, and protect skin.

 - Install properly sized safety rails to aid in turning and repositioning, help patients get into and out of bed easier, provide a feeling of comfort and security, and reduce the risk of falls.